Employee Training Templates and Checklists

 Employee training policy templates

-Training policies are the foundation of your program.
 Launching a brand-new L&D program involves a lot of decision-making.
 It can be challenging to know where to start.
 These employee training policy templates can help you nail this step by making sure you don't miss anything important when writing your first policy.

-If you're putting together a formalized employee training plan, perhaps based on a collaborative learning approach, start by writing a policy that covers your organization's approach to or perspective on training and how it supports growth.
+If you're putting together a formalized employee training plan— perhaps based on a collaborative learning approach — start by writing a policy that covers your organization's approach to or perspective on training and how it supports growth.
 Your training policy should include the following essential components.

 • The objective or purpose of your program.
 To build a training program that will get C-suite buy-in, align your goals with the overarching company strategy (see our Chief Learning Officer roadmap for more details).